Social Media is getting bigger and bigger by the day and if you are not using it to market your business and brand, then you are really missing a lot.

-Every business has a competition and it is best you know what your competitors are doing at any point in time.
+Every business has competition and it is best you know what your competitors are doing at any point in time.

 When it comes to social media marketing, researching on your competitors will let you know what’s working for them so you can also adjust and incorporate it into your strategies.
-You can do this by researching into the type of content they post and how they engage with their audience.
+You can do this by researching the type of content they post and how they engage with their audience.

 The most important thing to look out for is engagement, be it organic or paid.
 You can make a list of two or three competitors, research on which social media platforms they are active on, the type of content they post, the frequency of their posting and the times they post.

 All these will give you a general idea of how your competitor is doing so you also know how to power up to face each other

 5. Choose your platforms and tactics for each platform

 This will be very easy to do when you know exactly where your target audience spends most of their time.
 If you learn that 50% of your target audience spend more time on Facebook, 30% on Instagram and 20% on Twitter, you would know that Facebook would be your primary platform, followed by Instagram and then Twitter.

 You need to be on a specific network where you have the majority of your customers and not try to be everywhere.
 The tactics you use basically depend on your business goals and marketing objectives.

 For example, if your goal is to increase leads with Facebook as your primary platform; one effective tactic will be to invest in Facebook paid ads and promotions to help give you more exposure and engagement which will, in turn, lead to greater lead generation.

 Social media and content always walk hand in hand.
 If you lack great content, then your social media strategy is weak.
 For a successful social media strategy, you need to have in mind the type of content, time of posting and the frequency of posting.